zwdoescode/MobilityGen/README.md

 ## Overview

-MobilityGen is a toolset built on [NVIDIA Isaac Sim](https://developer.nvidia.com/isaac/sim) that enables you to easily collect data for mobile robots.
+MobilityGen is a toolset built on [NVIDIA Isaac Sim](https://developer.nvidia.com/isaac/sim) that enables you to easily generate and collect data for mobile robots.

 It supports